 Hello readers – at the moment probably only Lori! 🙂

 Saturday 18th May and we are deep into the planning of our ‘once in a lifetime’ adventure – 14 weeks travelling mostly in Spain.

-So far we have decided where we will be based – Felix Finca in Alora, Andalusia for 8 weeks.
-We’ve planned some side trips – 10 days in Greek Islands, 9 day walking tour in Andalusia, 11 days in Morrocco and long weekends in England, Ireland and Istanbul.
+So far we have decided where we will be based – Finca Fenix in Alora, Andalusia for 8 weeks.
+We’ve planned some side trips – 10 days in Greek Islands, 9 day walking tour in Andalusia, 11 days in Morocco and long weekends in England, Ireland and Istanbul.

 This will be an opportunity to get away from normal everyday and take time to look inside, ponder the future now that the children aren’t the priority, get to know ourselves differently – what else would we like to do, visit other parts of personalities that haven’t been explored because we’ve been totally caught up in being working parents for 22 years.